 SPELD NZ membership is about so much more than assessment and tuition.
-We provide ongoing support, including training and workshops, resources, libraries and helpful links, to ensure our students and their families continue to build their knowledge and confidence.
+We provide ongoing support including webinars, training, workshops, resources, libraries and advice, to ensure our students and their families continue to build their knowledge and confidence.

 Our SPELD NZ libraries offer a wealth of specialised SLD/dyslexia resources that our members can borrow for free to enhance their learning, including books, DVDs, games and puzzles.

 “I took my 6-year-old to visit to the SPELD Auckland library and wow, we’re impressed!
 Tons of decodables (including LLLL non-fiction readers) + games etc. Highly recommend.”